How to Properly Clean an Apartment Before the Big Move

 5. Closed-toe shoes: Prevents injury from sharp objects or spills.

-Step-by-Step Guide: Cleaning an Apartment Before Moving In
+Step-by-Step Guide: To Clean an Apartment Before Moving In

-Once your supplies and gear are prepared, you’ll need a comprehensive checklist for moving in before you can start cleaning.
+Once your supplies and gear are prepared, you’ll need a comprehensive checklist for moving in before you can start to clean an apartment.

-We’ll cover everything from the preparation stage to the kitchen, bathroom, bedroom, and living room cleaning.
+We’ll cover everything from the preparation stage to cleaning the kitchen, bathroom, bedroom, and living room.

-You can walk through this checklist to ensure an intensive tidying process from start to finish (and beyond).
+You can walk through this checklist to make sure you cover every detail, ensuring an intensive tidying process from start to finish (and beyond) before you clean an apartment.

 Preparation Stage

-First, you’ll need to complete several key tasks to prepare the apartment for a deep clean, like the following:
+First, you’ll need to complete several key tasks to prepare to deep clean an apartment, such as the following:

 • Set Your Schedule: Plan your tasks to optimize your time and energy.